bradwood/pyskyq/README.rst

     pyskyq play

-See .. _constants.py: src/pyskyq/constants.py for a list of the commands that can be passed.
+See constants.py_ for a list of the commands that can be passed.

+.. _constants.py: : src/pyskyq/constants.py

 Using the library
 =================